 Let’s face it.
 Winter driving is no fun.
 It’s more stressful, dangerous and time-consuming than summer driving.
 Driving, in general, can be a whole lot of stress, with insurance costs and fuel adding up to the already expensive luxury of owning a car.
 That’s why it’s always good to look for the cheapest place for car insurance, as this can help you minimise the costs of being on the road.

 If you live in a part of the world that gets snow, I’m sure you’ve had your fair share of scary driving experiences.
 I’ve had a few this year already!
 My friend has also been in a truck accident this year but luckily wasn’t too badly injured.
 These experiences have opened my eyes to the importance of being prepared before hitting the road.
+I don’t want anything to happen to us while we’re driving and if anything goes wrong, I want to know where to go.
+My friend ended up going to a law firm to get compensation and won his case so if you’re in a similar situation then hire the team at Eskew Law to help get you the compensation you deserve.
 We all know that driving in the winter can be a little more than dangerous if you aren’t careful, and the kind of car you drive can make all the difference when it comes to road safety.
 Even if it’s just to ask about making your car safer or looking for a new car for the winter, it really is worth it to visit a Car Dealership, before you set it out on any long trips during the winter season.
 This is why, I’ve decided to share a few of my winter driving essentials.

 Back in January, a couple of girlfriends and I took a road trip to Prince Edward County.
 We made plans to stay the night, since it’s a couple hours outside of Toronto.
 Like any girls weekend, it was so much fun!
 We started our night off with a nice dinner in town.
 The food (and wine) were delicious, but the portions were a little bit small.
 We made sure to pick up some munchies to enjoy with our wine, back at the hotel.
 Then again, what girl’s night is complete without too many snacks?